algolia/docsearch/CONTRIBUTING.md

 # When are issues closed?

-Once the a fix is done, having the fix in the `develop` branch is not sufficient, it needs to be part of a release for us to close the issue.
+Once the a fix is done, having the fix in the `master` branch is not sufficient, it needs to be part of a release for us to close the issue.

 So that you never ask yourself "Is this released?".